alaflaquiere/learn-spatial-structure/README.md

 ## Introduction

-This repository contains a code implementing the method described in the paper "Unsupervised Emergence of Egocentric Spatial Structure from Sensorimotor Prediction" (submitted to NeurIPS, 2019).
+This repository contains the code implementing the method described in the paper "Unsupervised Emergence of Egocentric Spatial Structure from Sensorimotor Prediction" (submitted to NeurIPS, 2019).

 ## Usage

 All scripts should be run using Python 3.5.
-You will also need tensorflow to be properly installed on your computer to train the network (tested with tf versions < 2.0).
+You will also need TensorFlow to be properly installed on your computer to train the network (tested on tf versions 1.4 and 1.10).

-To generate a sensorimotor dataset and save it in ./dataset/explo0, use:
+To generate 50 sensorimotor datasets of 150000 transitions and save them in /dataset/explo0, use:
 ```
-generate_sensorimotor_data.py -t <type> -d dataset/explo0
+generate_sensorimotor_data.py -n 150000 -t <type> -r 50 -d dataset/explo0
 ```
-\<type\> can be one of the three values:
+\<type\> can be one of the three strings:

 * gridexplorer - for an agent in a discrete gridworld (fast)
 * armflatroom - for a three-segment arm moving a distance sensor array in a flat environment (slow)
 * arm3droom - for a three-segment arm moving a RGB camera in a 3D environment (slow)

-To train a network on this dataset and save the model in ./model/experiment0, use:
+To train a network on these datasets with a motor encoding space of dimension 3 and save the models in /model/experiment0, use:
 ```
-train_network.py -dd dataset/explo0 -dm model/experiment0 -v -mem -mm -mme
+train_network.py -dd dataset/explo0 -dm model/experiment0 -dh 3 -v -mem -mm -mme
 ```

 To track the representation quality during training, use:
 ```
 tensorboard --logdir=model/experiment0